juanpc2018/Linux-install/README.md

 there are more steps but those depend on your install method: </br>
 Internal or External. </br>

-installing Internal can be done 2 ways: </br>
+installing Internal can be in 2 ways: </br>
 Creating a Partition on the same Windows install "Not Recommended" Advanced user only. </br>
 installing to another SSD / M.2 drive </br>
 some machines allow to install 2x SSD/M.2 internally, </br>